The EA was implemented with sponsorship from David and Suzie Spence in the fall of 2011 to develop entrepreneurial students in several ways.

 - Second, build the necessary pitch skills in members to make them successful at clear and concise idea pitches.

-- Third, develop the self-confidence and tolerance for risk that is an inherit part of being a successful entrepreneur.
+- Third, develop the self-confidence and tolerance for risk that is an inherent part of being a successful entrepreneur.

 - Fourth, build the EA into a support network of like-minded students.